Gabaldonlab/crossmapper/README.md

                         configuration (default: SE)
   -rlen READ_LENGTH, --read_length READ_LENGTH
                         Specify the read length.
-Choose from the possible read lengths available for Illumina
+Choose from the possible read lengths available for Illumina machines:
-                        machines:25,50,75,100,125,150,300.
-The user can either
-                        enter a specific length, or specify a COMMA-SEPARATED (!)(no spaces are allowed between commas)list of desired read lengths.
-In the latter case, the software will perform the analysis for all specifiedvalues separatelly and will report mapping statistics in a form of a graph (default: 50) -r MUT_RATE, --mut_rate MUT_RATE
+                        25,50,75,100,125,150,300.
+The user can either enter a specific length, or specify a (!)
+COMMA-SEPARATED (no spaces are allowed between commas) list of desired read lengths.
+In the latter case, the software will perform the analysis for all specified values separatelly and will report mapping statistics in a form of a graph (default: 50) -r MUT_RATE, --mut_rate MUT_RATE